 What Is Form 1098-T?

-The form contains all the information you’ll need to figure out if you qualify for either of the two education tax credits available to taxpayers under the Internal Revenue Code in the 2020 tax year: The American Opportunity Tax Credit and the Lifetime Learning Credit.
+The form contains all the information you'll need to figure out if you qualify for either of the two education tax credits available to taxpayers under the Internal Revenue Code in the 2021 tax year, the return you'll file in 2022: The American Opportunity Tax Credit and the Lifetime Learning Credit.
 In fact, you generally can’t claim the credits if you don’t receive a Form 1098-T.

 The form is sent to the student, not necessarily to their parents, although some institutions make the form accessible online in a student account.
-The student gets credit on the 1098-T form for paying for school, even if mom and dad are doing so.
+The student gets credit on the 1098-T form for paying for school, even if mom and dad are footing the bill.
 But that’s generally OK because parents can claim these tax credits for their dependents, and students can't claim them if their parents can claim them as dependents on their tax return.